Return on Assets (ROA)

 Despite its usefulness, Return on Assets (ROA) has several limitations.
 Its numbers are inherently backward-looking, so it cannot be used to predict future performance of a company or industry.

 ROA also does not factor in other costly items such as employee wages and overhead.
-Thus, it should be used in combination with other financial metrics to make a more accurate analysis.
+Thus, it should be used in combination with other financial ratios such as EBITDA and free cash flow to make a more accurate analysis.

 Lastly, ROA can also be misleading in certain situations.
 For instance, if a company has a substantial amount of assets that are not earning any revenue (such as land), this would lower ROA.
 On the other hand, a company with a large debt would have a high ROA because net income is calculated after paying taxes.